DongqiFu/Disinfomation_Case_Study/README.md

   - sklearn 0.24.1
   - torch 1.9.0

-* **Methodology**
+* **Article Embedding**
 This repositpory stores the program for extracring features of fake/real news articles.
 The extraction consists of two stages.
-- First, contrust an undirected word graph for each news article.
+  - [Word Graph Construction] We contrust an undirected word graph for each news article.
 Briefly, if two words co-occur in a length-specified sliding window, then there will be an edge connecting these two words.
 For example, "I eat an apple" and the length of the window is 2, then edges could be {I-eat, I-an, eat-an, eat-apple} (with stop words kept).
 More details of constructing a word graph can be found at [TextRank](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf).
-- Second, use the idea of the [SDG model](https://github.com/DongqiFu/SDG) to obtain node embeddings, and then call any pooling function (like sum pooling or mean pooling) to aggregate node embeddings to obtain the graph-level representation vector for each constructed word graph.
+  - [Geometric Feature Extraction] We use the idea of the [SDG model](https://github.com/DongqiFu/SDG) to obtain node embeddings.
+Briefy, a node's representation is aggregated based on its personalized PageRank vector weighted neighours' features.
+Then we call any pooling function (like sum pooling or mean pooling) to aggregate node embeddings to obtain the graph-level representation vector for each constructed word graph.

 ## Study Directions
 * **1. Detection Effectivess**